eunhalua/tags/Remote Functions.md

 # Remote Functions

 Like RemoteEvents, a RemoteFunction call initiated by the client to the server will ALWAYS pass the player.
 This eliminates the need of putting Player as the first argument in `RemoteFunction:InvokeServer()`.
 A RemoteFunction will yield the execution of code until it receives a response from the receiving end meaning you should not use RemoteFunctions if you are not going to return any significant data or any data at all.
+There is almost no instance where you will have to use RemoteFunctions apart from it being a better alternative.

 ##### NOTE:
 `RemoteFunction:InvokeClient()` is not usually used in practice because there will almost always be no instance that a client has information that the server does not have.
 If invoking the client is really needed, certain risks should be taken.